Cubic graphs and the golden mean: Preliminaries

-We denote by $\sG$ the set of infinite, rooted, connected, transitive, simple graphs with finite vertex-degrees, and by $\sQ$ the set of such graphs with `transitive' replaced by `quasi-transitive'.
-The subset of $\sG$ containing graphs with degree $d$ is denoted $\sG_d$, and the subset of $\sG_d$ containing graphs with girth $g$ is denoted $\sG_{d,g}$.
-A similar notation is valid for $\sQ_d$ and $\sQ_{d,g}$.
+We denote by $\sG$ (\resp, $\sQ$) the set of infinite, rooted, connected, transitive (\resp, quasi-transitive), simple graphs with finite vertex-degrees.
+The subset of $\sG$ (\resp, $\sQ$) containing graphs with degree $d$ is denoted $\sG_d$ (\resp, $\sQ_d$), and the subset of $\sG_d$ (\resp, $\sQ_d$) containing graphs with girth $g$ is denoted $\sG_{d,g}$ (\resp, $\sQ_{d,g}$) .
 The root of such graphs is denoted $0$ (or $\id$ when the graph is a Cayley graph of a group with identity $\id$).